 5. Riff

-The riff is a type of book usually by an expert in a field that may combine pieces from each of the above book types in varied patterns and lengths.
+The riff is a type of nonfiction book usually by an expert in a field that may combine pieces from each of the above book types in varied patterns and lengths.

 For example, On Writing is everything Stephen King thinks about the craft of writing.
 Or New Seeds of Contemplation is everything Thomas Merton knows about prayer and God.